Sanskruti06/Nium-Coffee-Case-Study/README.md

 year where I have both numbers for everyone.
 I also left the EU out of the country ranking — USDA reports it as one bloc, not as member states, so it can't fairly sit in a list of individual countries.

-**What I'd do with more time.** Bring in income and price data so the score reflects spending power, not just cups.
-Layer in something on café or competitor density to make it about *where within* a market you'd open, not just which market.
+**What I'd do with more time.** Bring in income and price data.
+Layer in something on cafe or competitor density to make it about *where within* a market you'd open, not just which market.
 Find a second source for EU member-level consumption so the biggest bloc isn't a blind spot.
-And I'd move the SQL into dbt with proper tests, plus a small CI step that restores the dump and checks a few numbers, so the whole thing stays honest as the data updates.

 **Data that would have helped.** Out-of-home versus at-home consumption, retail coffee prices, disposable income, urbanisation rates, tourism, and existing chain footprints per capita.
 Any of those would turn "big and growing" into a sharper "big, growing, and worth the rent."

 ---

-Data sources and exact download steps are in [data/PROVENANCE.md](data/PROVENANCE.md).
-If you just want the project explained in plain English, there's a walkthrough in [EXPLAINER.md](EXPLAINER.md).